magicblock-labs/Solana-Unity-Chess/README.md

 ## Notes

-- Use this version [fork](https://github.com/magicblock-labs/sol-chess) of sol-chess if you are following the course tutorials.
+- Use this [version](https://github.com/magicblock-labs/sol-chess) of sol-chess if you are following the course tutorials.